gunja-prasanth/riscv-fault-tolerant-cpu/README.md

 ---

 > “This project implements an RTL-level fault-tolerant control subsystem for a RISC-V CPU.
-> Instead of reacting blindly, it classifies faults, freezes unsafe execution, performs controlled recovery, and safely resumes operation.
+> Instead of reacting blindly, it classifies the faults, freezes unsafe execution, performs controlled recovery, and safely resumes operation.
 > The design is configurable, formally asserted, and fully verified through simulation and corner-case testing.”

 ---